 Share incentive plans (SIP)

 A SIP allows employees to acquire shares in their employer, or employer's parent company, which are held in a special type of employee benefit trust.
-Where all the relevant conditions are met, and the shares are held in the SIP trust for between three and five years, no income tax arises on the shares, and no capital gain arises while the shares are held in the SIP trust.
+Where all the relevant conditions are met, and the shares are held in the SIP trust for between three and five years (depending on the type of award), no income tax arises on the shares, and no capital gain arises while the shares are held in the SIP trust.

-The company, the employees the SIPP trust must meet specific statutory requirements to qualify for a SIP and participation must be offered to all employees.
+The company, the employees and the SIP trust must meet specific statutory requirements to qualify for a SIP and participation must be offered to all employees.

 Save as you earn share option schemes (SAYE)